AlexIoannides/kubernetes-mlops/README.md

 ### Testing the API

-Regardless of how we deployed Seldon-Core and our Seldon-compatible ML model scoring service, we will test the result with the same approaches we have been using above.
+Regardless of how we deployed Seldon-Core and our Seldon-compatible ML model scoring service, we will test it with the same approaches we have been using above.

 #### Via Port Forwarding